 Read More: Best Movies Based on Agatha Christie Novels

 Most of Christopher Nolan’s movies deserve to be on this list, and ‘Inception’ is definitely among them.
 The dream sequences involving car chases, exotic locations like snowy mountains and deserted cities, paradoxes like the infinite staircase, and the overall amazing direction make this movie an absolute treat to watch.

 7. Jurassic Park (1993)

 A theme park with Dinosaurs as the main attraction — why not?
 In this 1993 movie, Steven Spielberg takes us on an amazing ride where we get to see all kinds of dinosaurs, right from velociraptors to the mighty T-Rex.
-For its age, the special effects are spectacular and the dinosaurs look very realistic.
-It is no wonder that they re-released the movie in 3D to celebrate the 20th anniversary, giving a chance to those fans who couldn’t experience it on the big screen the first time round.
+The special effects are spectacular for its time, and the dinosaurs look very realistic.
+It is no wonder that they re-released the movie in 3D to celebrate the 20th anniversary, giving a chance to those fans who couldn’t experience it on the big screen the first time around.

 6. Star Wars: The Force Awakens (2015)

 Similar to Lord of the Rings and Harry Potter, this one is another must-watch on the big screen for fans of the franchise.
 Apart from the excellent special effects and spectacular visuals, just the appearance of well-known characters who we are seeing after a long time make the ride worthwhile.
 The new cast fits in easily, and the movie definitely lives up to the expectations, setting up the franchise beautifully for two more movies (apart from stand-alone movies).